 - Heat the same pan, in which you roasted the dal.
 Add the washed leaves to it, let it sizzle and wilt a little.
 Do not saute if for long, the leaves have just wilt.

 - Remove it to another plate, let the ingredients cool well.
 Take them in a mixer-grinder, along with coconut, tamarind, salt and hing.
 Grind it to paste.
-Do not add more water, add a tbsp of water whenever the mixer get stuck, i added about 3-4 tbsp of water totally.
+Do not add more water, add a tablespoon of water whenever the mixer get stuck, i added about 3-4 tablespoon of water totally.

 - Remove the thogayal/chutney to a serving bowl.
 Serve it along hot rice, topped with ghee/gingely oil.